Last Updated on: by

 - The cytoskeleton present in the cytoplasm gives the cell its shape.

-- Since cytoplasm constitutes numerous salts, it is a very good conductor of electricity.
+- Since the cytoplasm constitutes numerous salts, it is a very good conductor of electricity.

 - It shows differential staining properties, the areas stained with the basic dyes are the basophilic areas of the cytoplasm and is termed as ergatoplasm for this material.